-I also encourage designers to start by focusing on their business goals instead of personal ones.
-We all know that when your business runs more smoothly, the rest of your life tends to follow suit.
-But also, you’ll find that once you get into the habit of using this 90-day goals framework, personal goals will get much easier to achieve.
+I also encourage designers to start by focusing on personal desires instead of business ones.
+We all know that when your business encourages your purpose, your life feels whole.
+You’ll find that once you get into the habit of using this 90-day goals framework, all goals will get much easier to achieve.

 Your 90-day plan needs three components.